-Candidates must contact their graduate program advisor, apply and receive approval for Practica (EDC 5813 and EDC 5823) and the internship the semester prior to registering for the course (EDA/EDC/EDG 5803).
-Candidates have one calendar year (three continuous semesters; eight-week summer semester included) to complete the internship.
-Candidates enrolled in internship will receive an incomplete "I" grade until the course requirements are met.
-Internships must be completed within 3 semesters (one calendar year) and within the 6-year time limit for the degree.
-Extensions beyond three semesters must be requested, in writing, to the candidate's advisor.
-After the three-semester (one year) time limit, the candidate will also be required to register for the Internship again and pay the current tuition.
+Candidates must contact their graduate advisor, apply and receive approval from the program director for Practica (EDC 5811 and EDC 5821) and the internship the semester prior to registering for the course (EDA/EDC 5801).
+Candidates have no more than one calendar year to complete the internship.
+Candidates enrolled in internship will receive a grade of NC until the course requirements are met and the internship is completed.
+Internships must be completed within one calendar year and within the 6-year time limit for the degree.
+Candidates must complete a minimum of 3-credit hours for the internship and 3-credit hours for a practicum.

-Potential interns must complete the minimum course prerequisites prior to beginning an internship (see EDA 5803 Internship in Educational Administration, EDC 5803 Internship in Counseling, or EDG 5803 Internship in Educational Diagnostics) for the prerequisites.
+Potential interns must complete the minimum course prerequisites prior to beginning an internship (see EDA 5801 Internship in Educational Administration, EDC 5801 Internship in Counseling.) for the prerequisites.
 Interns will be provided an internship program guide that details the requirements for admission to and completion of the internship.